-In our technetronic, futuristic and modern world, we can 3D print replacement organs, we can make the blind see, and the deaf hear with nano-tech microbes and it is very easy to look to technology to provide the miracles and healings that we need.
+In our modern world, we can 3D print replacement organs, we can make the blind see, and the deaf hear with nano-tech microbes and it is very easy to look to technology to provide the miracles and healings that we need.
 In Nepal, without these luxuries, people turn to prayer, they turn to God to perform miracles in the medical clinics.
-These clinics which are built and established through the generosity of City Impact Church members are seeing healings and resurrections.
+These clinics that are built and established through the generosity of City Impact Church members are seeing healings and resurrections.
 They are seeing revival in the communities as testimonies spread.

 In the remote mountain top villages of Nepal, Pastor Bishnu was busy evangelizing to the people frequenting the newly finished medical clinic City Impact Church financed.
 Pastor Bishnu is known for is his faith healings and miracles performed in the name of Jesus all around Nepal, but on this day just like when Jesus raised Lazarus, everything changed.
 An elderly woman had been confirmed dead by her local doctor, her niece in mourning heard that this holy man was in the local village and she called for him to come and pray over her deceased & much loved aunty.
 Pastor Bishnu stirred by the faith of this young lady laid hands and started praying.
 The people gathered, feeling something happening, the Spirit of God was moving.
 She is alive!